 FILMING IN BRAZIL?
 THAT'S OUR SPECIALTY

-For a very long time now Brazil has been a popular choice in destination for foreign film makers looking to produce an audiovisual project.
-With its unique combination of urban and rural areas, including major cities like Rio de Janeiro and São Paulo and beautiful natural areas like the Amazon Rainforest and Lençóis National Park, Brazil is a highly sought after filming location.
+For a very long time, Brazil has been a popular location destination for foreign filmmakers looking to produce an audiovisual project.
+With its unique combination of urban areas — including major cities like Rio de Janeiro and São Paulo — and beautiful tracts of raw nature such as the Amazon Rainforest and Lençóis National Park, Brazil is a highly sought after filming location.
 And, since hosting the 2014 FIFA World Cup and 2016 Summer Olympics, it has only become a more popular choice.
-However, Brazil can be a difficult place to plan to shoot in due to some of its rules and regulations regarding audiovisual projects by foreign companies.
+However, Brazil can be a difficult place for international producers to shoot in due to some of its rules and regulations regarding audiovisual projects by foreign companies.

-There are several rules and many different steps that must be abided by when deciding to embark on a new audiovisual project that involves filming in Brazil.
-Brazil Production Services is here to help with all of those tasks and steps that can also be long, complicated and easy to mess up.
-Whether it is Ancine registration, obtaining business visas for all crew members, temporarily importing your equipment or something else, we have the experience needed.
-With a proven track record working as brazil fixers with several major clients, BPS is here to make filming in Brazil easy, and to make your next Brazilian production a success.
+There are several rules and a few different steps that must be abided by when deciding to embark on a new audiovisual project that involves filming in Brazil.
+Brazil Production Services is here to help you with all of those tasks and steps so that your project is compliant with all of the rules the Brazilian government imposes on foreign producers looking to shoot in Brazil.
+Whether it is ANCINE registration, obtaining business visas for crew members, temporarily importing your equipment or something else, we have the experience needed to make it happen for you.
+With a proven track record working as Brazil fixers for several major clients, BPS is here to make filming in Brazil easy, and to help you make your next Brazil production a success.

-- A detailed initial schedule and plan of all locations you would like to shoot at with dates
+An initial production schedule and plan of all locations you would like to shoot in with dates

-Once all of this is submitted, as long as all the documentation is correct, this process should take no longer than five business days.
-After getting approved, if you wish to make any changes to the plans, such as crew or project date adjustments, the Brazilian production company must reach out to Ancine again on the foreign producer's behalf to inform them.
+Once all of this is submitted, as long as all the documentation is correct, this process should take no longer than five business days for BPS to get your ANCINE registration done.
+After getting approved, if you wish to make any changes to the plans, such as crew or project date adjustments, the Brazilian production company must reach out to ANCINE again on the foreign producer's behalf to inform them.
 The new process will take another five business days.
-For more information on Ancine, or to find the proper forms needed in order to register, click here.
-During busy periods, Ancine processing times could easily double to 10 business days.
+For more information on ANCINE, or to find the proper forms needed in order to register, click here.
+During busy periods, ANCINE processing times could easily double to 10 business days.

-The Filming in Brazil series was created by BPS as expert Brazil fixers in order to educate foreign film companies considering filming in Brazil on the many steps that must be taken prior to their actual trip to Brazil.
-In the videos, BPS CEO Thiago Da Costa gives an in-depth walk through of tasks like registering with Ancine, applying for a Brazil film permit or business visa and more.
-If it seems long and complicated, that's because it is, unfortunately.
-Luckily, BPS has a proven track record of ensuring smooth, successful productions for all of our clients.
-Reach out to us at any time for more information on how to get your next production in Brazil done.
+The Filming in Brazil series was created by BPS as expert Brazil fixers in order to assist foreign film companies considering filming in Brazil on the steps that should be taken prior to their actual trip to Brazil.
+In the videos, BPS CEO Thiago Da Costa gives an in-depth walk through of tasks like registering with ANCINE, hiring a good fixer, etc. Reach out to us at any time for more information on how to get your next production in Brazil done.